Virtualization Getting Started Guide

 - Host devices

 - Host devices such as physical CD-ROMs, raw disks, and logical unit numbers (LUNs) can be presented to the guest.
-This enables SAN or iSCSI LUNs as well as local CD-ROM media to be used by the guest with good performance.Host devices can be used when storage management is done on a SAN instead of on hosts.
+This enables a guest to use storage area network (SAN) or iSCSI LUNs, as well as local CD-ROM media, with good performance.Host devices can be used when storage management is done on a SAN instead of on hosts.

 - Distributed storage systems

 - Gluster volumes can be used as disk images.
-This enables high-performance clustered storage over the network.Red Hat Enterprise Linux 7 includes native support for disk images on GlusterFS.
+This enables high-performance clustered storage over the network.Red Hat Enterprise Linux 6.5 and above includes native support for creating virtual machines with GlusterFS.
 This enables a KVM host to boot virtual machine images from GlusterFS volumes, and to use images from a GlusterFS volume as data disks for virtual machines.
 When compared to GlusterFS FUSE, the native support in KVM delivers higher performance.

 3.6.
 Virtual Networking